 Gyoza/pot-sticker is one of those bites which once you take the first, you cannot stop.
 It really is not difficult to make, except that it takes time to wrap each dumpling.
 Which reminds me… I was in Chinatown, and went to a restaurant for a quick, late lunch.
 There was a Chinese woman, an employee, seated at the table closest to the kitchen.
 She had a big tray, a stack of pot-sticker skins and a large bowl of fillings in front of her.
 She was wrapping pot-stickers as quickly as 5 seconds each and filled the tray.
 Every 5 minutes, someone from the kitchen came to take the filled tray and put an empty one in front of her.
-Although I am now comfortable with wrapping, it still takes me almost a minute each.
+Although I am now comfortable with wrapping, it still takes me 30~40 seconds each.

 The Japanese word gyōza was derived from the reading of giaozi 餃子 in the Shandong Chinese dialect and is written using the same Chinese characters/Kanji and pronounced the Japanese way.